 1. demesne land, directly under the control of the lord and his officials, the purpose of which was to support him and his household;

-2. dependant land, which carried obligations to the lord, usually mainly labour service but often including contributions in kind, or even money gifts – this land was farmed by serfs; and
+2. dependent land, which carried obligations to the lord, usually mainly labor service but often including contributions in kind, or even money gifts – this land was farmed by serfs; and

 3. free lands, for which peasants paid money rent – this land was farmed by free peasants called yeomen (in English).

 Dependent land was farmed by “serfs”: peasants who were bound to the manor on an hereditary basis, and had hereditary obligations to the lord.
 These usually involving working on his demesne land for a set number of days per week, and giving him gifts in kind or money on certain days.
 Serfs were not allowed to leave the manor without the lord’s permission.
 Nor were they allowed to marry without his permission; they usually had to pay a “fine” (or tax) for permission to marry.
 When a son inherited land from his father he also had to pay a fine, and most punishments in the manorial court were dealt out as fines (hence our association of the word “fine” with punishment).

 The balance between demesne, dependent and free land varied from manor to manor, and more so from region to region (for example, there tended to be many more free peasants in southern Europe, whereas it has been estimated that serfs made up 90% of the peasants in 12th century England and northern France).
 It also varied over time, as a lord took more land into his demesne, or divided demesne land amongst his serfs and free peasants.

-As well as labour services and rents in kind or money, lords could usually extract fees for the use of the manor’s mill, bakery or wine press.
+As well as labor services and rents in kind or money, lords could usually extract fees for the use of the manor’s mill, bakery or wine press.

 Costumes of slaves or serfs, from the sixth to the twelfth centuries